Clockwork: History

 The Smithsonian Institution has in its collection a clockwork monk, about 15 in high, possibly dating as early as 1560.
 The monk is driven by a key-wound spring and walks the path of a square, striking his chest with his right arm, while raising and lowering a small wooden cross and rosary in his left hand, turning and nodding his head, rolling his eyes, and mouthing silent obsequies.
 From time to time, he brings the cross to his lips and kisses it.
 It is believed that the monk was manufactured by Juanelo Turriano, mechanician to the Holy Roman Emperor Charles V.

 Overview

-Often power for the device is stored within it, via a winding device that applies mechanical stress to an energy-storage mechanism such as a mainspring, thus involving some form of escapement; in other cases, hand power may be utilized.
-The use of wheels, whether linked by friction or gear teeth, to redirect motion or gain speed or torque, is typical; many clockwork mechanisms have been constructed primarily to serve as visible or implicit tours de force of mechanical ingenuity in this area.
-Sometimes clocks and timing mechanisms are used to set off explosives, timers, alarms and many other devices.
+The stored amounts of energy used by a given piece during its operation is often housed within it; this frequently happens via a winding device that applies mechanical stress to an energy-storage mechanism such as a mainspring, thus involving some form of escapement.
+In other cases, hand power may be utilized.
+The use of wheels, whether linked by friction or by gear teeth, to redirect motion, gain speed, or involve torque, is typical; many clockwork mechanisms have been constructed primarily to serve as visible or implicit tours de force of mechanical ingenuity in this area.
+Sometimes, clocks and timing mechanisms are used to set off alarm noises or trigger explosives as well as to otherwise activate some other entity.

 Examples

 The most common examples are mechanical clocks and watches.
-Others include:
+Other uses, most but not all obsolete, include: